SEN Teacher

 • Social, Emotional and Mental Health (SEMH) needs

-Key Responsibilities – SEN Teacher - KS3
+Key Responsibilities – SEN Teacher (KS3)

 • Implement effective behaviour management strategies

-• Create a positive, safe, and inclusive classroom environment
+• Create a positive, inclusive classroom environment

-Requirements – SEN / SEND Teacher - KS3
+Requirements – SEN / SEND Teacher

 • Qualified Teacher Status (QTS) or equivalent

-• Excellent behaviour management and classroom adaptability
+• Excellent classroom and behaviour management skills

-• Supportive and experienced leadership team
+• Work within a supportive and experienced leadership team

-• Competitive daily pay rates
+• Competitive daily pay rates (£180–£250)

-• Dedicated support from Inspire EHC
+• Ongoing support from Inspire EHC recruitment specialists

 Safeguarding & Equal Opportunities

-• Undergo an enhanced DBS check
+• Complete an enhanced DBS check

 • Provide two professional references